NikoboiNFTB/dev.nikoboi/README.md

 - Created by **Nikoboi**
 - Script logic fine-tuned with **ChatGPT**
-- Colors inspired by the great nation of Finland 🇫🇮
+- Colors inspired by the great nation of **Finland** 🇫🇮 and the color black.